aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-word/_index.md

 weight: 110
 url: /php-java/convert-powerpoint-to-word/
 keywords: "Convert PowerPoint, PPT, PPTX, Presentation, Word, DOCX, DOC, PPTX to DOCX, PPT to DOC, PPTX to DOC, PPT to DOCX, Java, java, Aspose.Slides"
-description: "Convert PowerPoint Presentation to Word in Java"
+description: "Convert PowerPoint Presentation to Word "
 ---

 If you plan to use textual content or information from a presentation (PPT or PPTX) in new ways, you may benefit from converting the presentation to Word (DOC or DOCX).